InsertKoinIO/koin/docs/reference/koin-compose/compose-scopes.md

 ## KoinScope

-Create a Koin scope tied to a Composable's lifecycle:
+Create a Koin scope tied to a Composable's lifecycle.
+Use the reified `KoinScope<T>(scopeID)` overload to create or retrieve a typed scope:

 ```kotlin
 val featureModule = module {